Tanja-Franke/church-website/README.md

 |-------------------|-------------------|
 |<img src="./assets/images/hero-section-desktop.webp" alt="hero section screenshot for desktop"/>|<img src="./assets/images/hero-section-mobile.webp" alt="hero section screenshot for mobile"/>|

-### **History Section**
+### **Chosen Section**

-The "History" section of the Devon Rex website provides a detailed account of the breed's origin and development.
-It explains how the Devon Rex cat breed was discovered in Devon, England, resulting from a natural genetic mutation.
-The section traces the breed's history from its initial discovery to its recognition by cat fanciers and breeding associations.
-It highlights key milestones and significant figures in the breed's development, offering a comprehensive overview of how the Devon Rex became the beloved and distinctive breed it is today.
+The "Chosen" section of the Way, the Truth & the Life Church website provides a call for action and information about what users will find on this website.
 | Desktop | Mobile |
 |-------------------|-------------------|
 |<img src="./assets/images/history-section-desktop.webp" alt="history section screenshot for desktop"/>|<img src="./assets/images/history-section-mobile.webp" alt="history section screenshot for mobile"/>|

-### **Traits Section**
+### **Arguments Section**

-The "Traits" section is crafted to provide visitors with a comprehensive understanding of the distinctive characteristics of Devon Rex.
-Each trait card is not only accompanied by concise yet informative descriptions but also features an engaging hover effect, allowing for interactive exploration.
-This innovative design enhances user experience, making it easier to engage with the material.
-Bold headings and bullet points draw attention to key traits, while the use of descriptive language ensures clarity and engagement.
+The "Arguments" section is buildt to provide visitors with an overall insight of why they should believe in Jesus.
+Reasons are divided into four sections proving the belonging Bible-verses to support the arguments.
 | Desktop | Mobile |
 |-------------------|-------------------|
 |<img src="./assets/images/traits-section-desktop.webp" alt="traits section screenshot for desktop"/>|<img src="./assets/images/traits-section-mobile.webp" alt="traits section screenshot for mobile"/>|

-### **Care Section**
+### **Service Time Section**

-The "Care" section is meticulously curated to provide Devon Rex cat enthusiasts with comprehensive guidance on nurturing and maintaining the well-being of these beloved feline companions.
-Through informative and practical advice tailored specifically to the needs of Devon Rex cats, each aspect of care is addressed, offering valuable insights and tips for optimal health and happiness.
+The "Service-time" section is meticulously curated to provide visitors with date, time and location for a specific event.
 The section's design prioritizes user-friendliness, featuring clear headings and organized sub-sections for easy navigation.
 | Desktop | Mobile |
 |-------------------|-------------------|
 |<img src="./assets/images/care-section-desktop.webp" alt="care section screenshot for desktop"/>|<img src="./assets/images/care-section-mobile.webp" alt="care section screenshot for mobile"/>|

-### **Gallery Section**
+### **About Section**

-The "Gallery" section is a visual celebration of the unique charm and personality of Devon Rex cats.
+The "About" section is a visual celebration of the unique charm and personality of Devon Rex cats.
 A curated collection of photographs capturing the playful antics, expressive faces, and graceful movements of these enchanting feline companions.
 Each image is enhanced with a hover effect, allowing you to interactively explore the captivating world of Devon Rex cats.
 From adorable kittenhood to majestic adulthood, every picture offers a glimpse into the captivating world of Devon Rex cats, showcasing their distinctive curly coats, large ears, and expressive eyes.
 | Desktop | Mobile |
 |-------------------|-------------------|
 |<img src="./assets/images/gallery-section-desktop.webp" alt="gallery section screenshot for desktop"/>|<img src="./assets/images/gallery-section-mobile.webp" alt="gallery section screenshot for mobile"/>|